 19. Develop and build a co-op housing facility with professional management.
 A number of college campuses or university towns have successfully developed large scale co-op housing models that combine professional management with traditional co-op principles such as shared equity.
-A key benefit of the co-op model is providing mechanisms that increase affordability, such as student on-site work requirements.
 We recommend that such a facility be constructed on campus, with careful evaluation of its costs and benefits as a future campus model.